ofirDubi/DynamicYield_Challenge/README.md

 # Some thoughts

-right now, the mail-sending system is not perfect.
-Because isFed is only called once every 15 minutes, then it wont send an email as soon as the cat is hungry. for example: if isFed runs every 15 minutes starting from minute 0, and the cat has been fed in minute 5, at the 15 minute mark when isFed will run the function won't send an alert email because the cat is not hungry.
-The cat will be hungry at 20 min, but a notification will, only be sent in min 30.
+right now, the mail-sending system is not perfect. isFed is only called once every 15 minutes, so it wont send an email exactly when the cat turns hungry. for example: if isFed runs every 15 minutes starting from minute 0, and the cat has been fed in minute 5, at the 15 minute mark when isFed will run the function won't send an alert email because the cat is not hungry yet.
+The cat will be hungry at 20 min, but a notification will be sent in min 30 - 10 minutes after the cat turns hungry.

 A possible solution to this problem is to create a scheduled event on Amazon CloudWatch and attach it as a trigger to isFed every time checkFood is called.
 This can be implemented by using the aws-sdk.
 every time checkFood is called, it will create a new event that will overwrite the last event created.
 That way, isFed will be called when the cat is hungry.

-I wont have time to implement this solution, because i have a bagrut next week.
+I wont have time to implement this solution, because i have a bagrut next week and i need to study :(

 Thanks for the cool challenge :)